GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 Home
 -	Introduction to site
-o	Spectacular image/s
+    *	Spectacular image/s
-o	Main title
+    *   Main title
-o	Short intro
+    *	Short intro
-o	Quotes from walkers and from Wainwright o	Key words to indicate what can be found on the site
+    *	Quotes from walkers and from Wainwright
+    *	Key words to indicate what can be found on the site
--	Alfred Wainwright (as an aside on this page, users less likely to choose to navigate to this info but it is integral to the whole concept of ‘The Wainwrights’) o	Image of Wainwright o	Brief description o	Quote o	Video clip o	Images of and links to his books
+-	Alfred Wainwright (as an aside on this page, users less likely to choose to navigate to this info but it is integral to the whole concept of ‘The Wainwrights’)
+    *	Image of Wainwright
+    *	Brief description
+    *	Quote
+    *	Video clip
+    *	Images of and links to his books

 The Fells
 -	The Wainwright Fells